 - Displays the version numbers that you have already.

 - Select an upgrade file from MicroSD card and start the process.

 - Bless Firmware

 - Mark the contents of flash memory as "approved" and light the green "Genuine" light.

 DFU file for upgrades.
 It's about 690k in size and should have the

-The latest firmware will always be available in Github:
+The latest firmware can always be build from sources on Github:

 All upgrade files must be signed by a Coinkite Inc. approved key, or the Coldcard will refuse to load and run them.

 This command is not typically needed, but can be used to set the genuine/caution lights to green.
 Note that only the main PIN holder can do this.
-A normal firmware upgrade sequence does not require this action, but if the unit is powered down between installing the upgrade and the first successful login, then the light will be red and stays red until this command is used.
+A normal firmware upgrade sequence does not require this action, but if the unit is powered down between installing the upgrade and the first successful login, then the light will be red, and will stay red until this command is used.